Sign in

 Answer

-Chief Operating Officer Emilio Rodríguez stated that while the priority in Germany is organic growth, he believes in-market consolidation is necessary for a strong European telecom sector.
-Regarding Spain, he explained that EBITDA growth will be sustained by continued retail revenue growth, further efficiencies from technological transformation like the copper network shutdown, process simplification, and the application of AI and automation.
+COO Emilio Rodríguez stated that while organic growth is the priority in Germany, in-market consolidation is necessary for a strong European telecom sector.
+For Spain, he confirmed the expectation for higher EBITDA growth in 2025, driven not only by retail revenue growth but also by ongoing efficiencies from the copper network shutdown, process simplification, and the application of AI and automation, which will continue to deliver savings.

 Ask Fintool Equity Research AI